FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/React2/react-forms.md

 ## Set the Input's Initial State
 Any time that someone types or deletes in <input />, the .handleUserInput() method will update this.state.userInput with the <input />'s text.
 Since you're using this.setState, that means that Input needs an initial state!
 What should this.state's initial value be?

 Well, this.state.userInput will be displayed in the <input />.
 What should the initial text in the <input /> be, when a user first visits the page?
 The initial text should be blank!
 Otherwise it would look like someone had already typed something.

+## Update an Input's Value
+When a user types or deletes in the <input />, then that will trigger a change event, which will call handleUserInput.
+That's good! handleUserInput will set this.state.userInput equal to whatever text is currently in the input field.
+That's also good!
+There's only one problem: you can set this.state.userInput to whatever you want, but <input /> won't care.
+You need to somehow make the <input />'s text responsive to this.state.userInput.

+Easy enough!
+You can control an <input />'s text by setting its value attribute.